 6th Grade Reading Assignment

-Hey 6th grades It's time for your summer reading assignment!
+Hey 6th graders!
+It's time for your summer reading assignment!
 This is your chance to dive into an awesome book of your choice and get creative by completing a fun project.
-Here are the details:
+Here are the details: Excluded Novels: The Devil’s Arithmetic by Jane Yolen, Bridge to Terabithia by Katherine Paterson, and Mama’s Bank Account by Kathryn Forbes

 - Pick out a fiction novel that looks interesting to you.
-It should be at least 100 pages long and appropriate for your age and reading level.
+It should be at least 150 pages long and appropriate for your age and reading level.

 - Find 5 vocabulary words you didn't know before and;